-In Canada, aside from Alberta, Manitoba, and Quebec provinces which allow drinking at 18 years of age, the legal drinking age everywhere else is 19.
+In Canada, each province sets its drinking age.
+Aside from Alberta, Manitoba, and Quebec, provinces allowing drinking at 18 years of age, the legal drinking age everywhere else is 19.

 To drink alcohol at a restaurant or bar in any province, you must have official documentation, such as a passport, in order to prove your age.

-The minimum drinking age may also apply to many of the local clubs, who will only admit guests over 18 or 19 years old.
+The minimum drinking age may also apply to many of the local nightclubs, who will only admit guests over 18 or 19 years old.